Get up to $100 off your membership plan today!‡

 Interactions

-Some drugs can also interact with semaglutide, including:
+Semaglutide can interact with certain medications, including:

 about